Somerset is very rich with cultural heritage and here it is not that easy to make a short list of most outstanding landmarks.

 - Daw’s Castle - hill fort on a 80 m tall sea cliff.
 Sea has eroded large part of hillfort, but some 300 m long rampart around the remaining part still is visible.
-Developed since Iron Age, reinforced in 9th century to provide protection against Viking raids.
+Developed since Iron Age, reinforced in the 9th century to provide protection against Viking raids.

 - Glastonbury Tor - hill, which rises 145 m above the surroundings.
 Ancient site, possible Avalon of the legends about the King Arthur.
 Now here stand remains of the medieval Gothic St. Michael’s Church.
 Terraced slopes.

 - Pagans Hill Roman Temple - remnants of unique Romano-British temple.
 Possibly used as shrine already in Iron Age.
-In Roman times in late 3rd century here was built double octagonal structure, possibly a shrine to Mercury.
-Shrine was active up to 7th century AD at least, although structure collapsed in 5th century.
+In Roman times in the late 3rd century here was built double octagonal structure, possibly a shrine to Mercury.
+Shrine was active up to the 7th century AD at least, although structure collapsed in the 5th century.

-- Solsbury Hill - Iron Age hillfort, inhabited 300 BC – 100 BC.
+- Solsbury Hill - Iron Age hillfort, inhabited in 300 BC – 100 BC.
 Large, roughly triangular area surrounded by 4 m tall rampart.
 Possible location where took place battle between forces of King Arthur and Saxons in 496 AD.